GerkeLab/TCGAancestry/README.md

 Jordan Creed

+Konrad Stopsack

+Paul Scheets

 Travis Gerke

 ## Contact Information

-Any questions or comments concerning the data or processes described in this repo can be directed to Jordan Creed @ Jordan.H.Creed@moffitt.org.
+Any questions or comments concerning the data or processes described in this repo can be directed to Jordan Creed @ Jordan.H.Creed@moffitt.org or Travis Gerke @ Travis.Gerke@moffitt.org.